also known as: Dávidfalva (HU), Zavidovo (CZ), Zavidovo (RU)

 Other spellings/names for Zavydovo are Závidfalva.

-Zavydovo is located about 13 miles ESE of Mukacheve (Munkács).
+Zavydovo is located about thirteen miles east-southeast of Mukacheve (Munkács).

 Jews probably settled in Zavydovo in the late 18th century.